sibelius-notes/sibelius-notes.github.io/md/1205/music140.md

 <p align="center">&#9834; <i>music playing</i> &#9834;</p>

 Interestingly, discos tend to have no solo, but often include the parts where solo would be.
 Or the solo is you, focus on dance, dance break.
 Popularity grows through mid 70s.
 Success peaks in 1977: “Saturday Night Fever”.
 Through 1978, 1979, disco was a monstrous force in popular culture.
 And strong backlash against.
 In July 12th, 1979, Comisky Park, Chicago – “Disco Demolition Night”.
 It's new of this level of hatred many rock fans have for disco.
 Racism?
 Homophobia?
-In fact, the real reason may simply be that disco opposed Hippie Aesthetics, threatening the privilage of the musician.
+In fact, the real reason may simply be that disco opposed Hippie Aesthetics, threatening the privilege of the musician.
 Popularity of disco drops sharply by the end of 1979.

 Frankie Knuckles.
 - DJ in New York’s early Disco scene
 - Moves to Chicago in 1977
 - Starts DJing in “The Warehouse”
 - Remixes funk and disco with a drum machine
 - Style known as "House" music

 Then Derrick May, who gave Frankie drum machine, was a DJ from Detroit.
 Derrick, together with Juan Atkins, Kevin Saunderson, developed the style: [techno](https://en.wikipedia.org/wiki/Techno).
 So does the disco die?
 Not entirely, just moves to Chicago, gets a drum machine and becomes the foundation for last 40 yrs of dance music.

 ## Part C: The Origins of Hip Hop
+To understand its origin, a good spot to start would be black inner city neighborhood US in the late 1960s.
+Remember when we talked about soul and transition to funk, in mid 60s, there were a series of urban unrest, riots in many black community.
+The peak: the long hot summer. folk culture... such was the case in South Bronx, New York City – 1970s.
+In 1972, Cross Bronx Expressway was completed, then people don't need to stop and consume there.
+Local standard of living in Bronx completely collapsed.
+Like skiffle in Britain, a similar thing happens in Bronx.
+Then we see the emergence of break dancing.
+Also we see Graffiti Art (涂鸦).

+In Bronx, hard to get access to musical instruments/lessons.
+Young people found a new way to create music.
+They would use parent's turn tables, record collections.
+By playing these records in an innovative way, they could create a backdrop over which they could then improvise vocally.
+This techniques are known as rap.
+Precursors: Signifying / The Dozens
+-	Oral word game
+-	Ritualized insulting
+-	African origin

+An example: “Signifyin’ Monkey” (Language Warning)

+<p align="center">&#9834; <i>music playing</i> &#9834;</p>

+> 15:36